Ethically Interpreting Eight Words in the Tobacco Control Act to Help FDA and the Courts

 “Defining ‘appropriate for the protection of the public health’ in this context is trickier than it looks,” Gostin explains.
 “For example, would it be ‘appropriate’ for FDA to take action to significantly reduce the death toll from smoking if doing so would also sharply increases the total number of youth and non-smokers who begin using tobacco or electronic cigarette products, even if less harmful ones?
 Can it be ‘appropriate’ for FDA to implement a tobacco control rule when available research indicates it has only a fifty percent chance of substantially reducing tobacco deaths and harms?
 Are such possible impacts as increasing illicit trade, reducing tobacco industry profits, or eliminating jobs relevant to whether an FDA rule is appropriate for the protection of the public health?
 These are the kinds of important ethical questions that this project will answer.”

-Lindblom and Gostin have assembled a team of experts in bioethics, public health ethics, statutory interpretation, and tobacco control policy and research, medicine, and law to help guide this project, including Ronald Bayer, PhD, from the sociomedical sciences department at Columbia University; Bruce Jennings, MA, from the department of health policy and center for biomedical ethics and society at Vanderbilt University School of Medicine; Timothy M. Westmoreland, JD, from Georgetown University Law Center; Dorothy Hatsukami, PhD, from the psychiatry department at the University of Minnesota and the UM Masonic Cancer Center; and Matthew L. Myers, JD, president of Campaign for Tobacco-Free Kids.
+Lindblom and Gostin have assembled a team of experts in bioethics, public health ethics, statutory interpretation, and tobacco control policy and research, medicine, and law to help guide this project, including Ronald Bayer, PhD, from the sociomedical sciences department at Columbia University; Bruce Jennings, MA, from the department of health policy and center for biomedical ethics and society at Vanderbilt University School of Medicine; Timothy M. Westmoreland, JD, from Georgetown University Law Center; Dorothy Hatsukami, PhD, Masonic Cancer Center, University of Minnesota and professor of psychiatry; and Matthew L. Myers, JD, president of Campaign for Tobacco-Free Kids.

 “This project will directly address the fundamentally ethical aspects of the Tobacco Control Act’s public health and evidentiary standards,” Lindblom adds.
 “It will not only provide important new perspectives for FDA and the courts, but should also help to prevent efforts by the tobacco industry to establish much more restrictive interpretations that would hinder FDA efforts to reduce the horrible toll of death, disease, and other harms caused by the tobacco companies’ addictive and deadly products.”